publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

 = 3.9.3 - 11 May 2023 =
-* Change: Changed version number just for avoiding cache on the fix released as 3.9.2
+* Change : Adjustment to composer.json
+* Change : Adjustment to .gitignore

-= 3.9.2 - 11 May 2023 =
+= 3.9.2 - 10 May 2023 =
-* Fixed : Remove .git nested folders from some vendor libraries, using the build script
+* Fixed : Remove .git nested folders from some vendor libraries, using build script

 = 3.9.1 - 9 May 2023 =
 * Fixed : Fatal error in Composer installs due to missing vendor libraries